 The 1412 Clock House was a political statement.
 The townsmen wished to assert their freedom, power and wealth from St Albans Abbey.
 Sited on higher ground, the tower looks down at its larger neighbour.
 It is the only medieval town belfry left in England.

-8 Abbey Station
+⊗ Abbey Station

-This little branch line has survived when others were closed long ago.
-It is due to be turned into a tramway, to open in 2012.
-Note the enamel station plaques near the platform designed by local school children.
+This single track branch line running to Watford Junction, survived when others were closed in the Beeching cuts.
+Note the enamel station plagues near the platform designed by local school children.